 Shot through Magic Leap technology

 Magic Leap, the still-secretive but leakier and leakier startup, is developing what its CEO, Rony Abovitz, refers to as Mixed Reality Lightfield.
-Like Google Glass and HoloLens, it overlays digital 3D graphics onto your view of the real world via some kind of headset with transparent lenses or smartglasses.
+Similar to Google Glass and HoloLens, it overlays digital 3D graphics onto your view of the real world via some kind of smartglasses/headset with transparent lenses.

 A lightfield can capture not only every beam of light hitting our eyes but also the direction each one is travelling in and the amount of light travelling through every point in a space.
 This allows VR, AR and MR researchers and engineers to give virtual animations, objects and characters a sense of depth.
-Abovitz claims that its technology is better for our bodies - eyes, brains - than VR as it respects how we see and process the world.
+Abovitz claims that its technology is better for our bodies - eyes, brains etc - than VR as it respects how we see and process the world.